Ann Hamilton (artist): 1991–2000

-(1993-2001) Between this time period, numerous designers and artists including Ann Hamilton came together to create a new park design for Allegheny Riverfront Park in Pittsburgh, Pennsylvania.
+(1993–2001) Between this time period, numerous designers and artists including Ann Hamilton came together to create a new park design for Allegheny Riverfront Park in Pittsburgh, Pennsylvania.
 This park would include a lower level that would be thirty five feet wide and nearly a mile long, as well as an upper level that would travel along Fort Dusquesne Boulevard.
 While knowing that the city had traffic, the artists wanted to keep true to the busy city aspect as well as create beauty in nature.
-They'd create a beautiful board walk with trees following all the way down, stone edge that would be used as places to sit, overall the artists would create a place to have both peace and a beautiful view of the city.
+They would create a board walk with trees following all the way down, stone edge that would be used as places to sit, overall the artists intended to create a peaceful place with a beautiful view of the city.